Federation: Federacy

 A federacy is a unitary state that incorporates one or more self-governing autonomous areas.
-It is distinguished from a federation in that the constitutional structure of the state is still unitary, but incorporates federalist principles.
-Some federacies, notably Åland, were established through international treaty.
+It is distinguished from a federation in that the constitutional structure of the state is still unitary, but incorporates federalist principles. Åland's autonomy was established by Finnish legislation in 1920 and reinforced by a 1921 League of Nations settlement.
+Other examples sometimes classified as federacies include South Tyrol (the Autonomous Province of Bolzano/Bozen) in Italy, whose extensive and constitutionally protected autonomy has been compared with that of Åland.

 Devolution

-A federation differs from a devolved state, such as Indonesia and the United Kingdom, because, in a devolved state, the central government can revoke the independence of the subunits (the Scottish Parliament, the Welsh Parliament and the Northern Ireland Assembly in the case of the United Kingdom) without changing the constitution.
+A federation differs from a devolved state, such as Indonesia and the United Kingdom, because, in a devolved state, the central government can alter the powers and autonomy of the subunits without changing the constitution.
+In the United Kingdom, these include the Scottish Parliament, the Welsh Parliament and the Northern Ireland Assembly.
+Although the UK Parliament retains parliamentary sovereignty and therefore ultimate legislative authority, the status of the devolved institutions is subject to important constitutional and political constraints.
+For example, the Scotland Act 2016 declares the Scottish Parliament and Scottish Government permanent parts of the United Kingdom's constitutional arrangements and provides that they are not to be abolished except following a referendum in Scotland.
 In some cases, such as the autonomous communities of Spain, devolution has led to federation in all but name, or "federation without federalism".

 Crown dependencies

-The relation between the Crown Dependencies of the Isle of Man and the bailiwicks of Guernsey and Jersey in the Channel Islands and the United Kingdom is very similar to a federate relation: the Islands enjoy independence from the United Kingdom, which, via The Crown, takes care of their foreign relations and defense – although the UK Parliament does have overall power to legislate for the dependencies.
+The relation between the Crown Dependencies of the Isle of Man and the bailiwicks of Guernsey and Jersey in the Channel Islands and the United Kingdom is very similar to a federate relation: the islands enjoy extensive internal self-government, and the United Kingdom, via the Crown, takes care of their foreign relations and defense – although the UK Parliament does have overall power to legislate for the dependencies.
 However, the islands are neither an incorporated part of the United Kingdom nor are they considered to be independent or associated states.
 The islands do not have a monarch, per se; rather in the Isle of Man the British Monarch is, ex officio, Lord of Mann, and in the Bailiwicks of Guernsey and Jersey, the British Monarch rules as the Duke of Normandy.

 Dependent territories

-Dependent territories, such as the British overseas territories, are vested with varying degrees of power; some enjoy considerable independence from the sovereign state, which only takes care of their foreign relations and defense.
-However, they are neither considered to be part of it nor recognized as sovereign or associated states.
+The British overseas territories have differing degrees of internal self-government.
+The United Kingdom retains constitutional responsibilities, including security and obligations under international law, while territorial governments exercise powers allocated by their respective constitutions.